Island Peak Climbing – 16 Days

 climbers on island peak adventure

-After experiencing the magic of Everest Base Camp, you’ll take on the Kongma La Pass (5,535m)—one of the three high passes of the Everest region—before reaching Chhukung village, the staging point for your Island Peak (6,189m) climbing adventure.
+After experiencing the magic of Everest Base Camp, you’ll take on the Kongma La Pass (5,535m) – one of the three high passes of the Everest region, before reaching Chhukung village, the staging point for your Island Peak (6,189m) climbing adventure.

-With proper acclimatization and guidance from experienced climbing Sherpas, you’ll make your way to Island Peak Base Camp, preparing for the ultimate challenge—summiting Island Peak, one of Nepal’s most popular trekking peaks.
+With proper acclimatization and guidance from experienced climbing Sherpas, you’ll make your way to Island Peak Base Camp, preparing for the ultimate challenge – summiting Island Peak, one of Nepal’s most popular trekking peaks.

 This adventure is designed for those seeking both a high-altitude trekking experience and an introductory Himalayan climbing challenge, making it the perfect choice for thrill-seekers and aspiring mountaineers.

-Difficulty and Health Requirements Island Peak
+Difficulty and Health Requirements for Island Peak Climbing

 According to the Alpine Grading System, Island Peak difficulty is rated at a ‘2B’ level.
 While it is one of the practice peaks that novices are advised to tackle.
 Climbing Island Peak may be simpler for an experienced climber, but it may be more challenging for a novice or someone with less expertise.